-Re-examining the TV and filmic endings of the first Evangelion series, inquiring into the questions of selfhood explored by the series by utilizing performance theory of animation to present an ecological reading of the two, divergent finales.
+Re-examining the TV and filmic endings of the first Evangelion series, this talk inquires into the notions of selfhood explored by the series by utilizing performance theory for animation.
+Examining the different modes of existence enacted through the performance of animation, this lecture presents an ecological reading of the two, divergent finales.

 The theme of this issue of Mechademia is “Materialities across Asia,” exploring how attending to materiality and medium can reveal the transnationality of media in/across/from Asia.
 The articles submitted to this issue tended to focus on East Asia, but the various frameworks employed aim to emphasize media-specifics and cross-border flows more generally.
 Analyzing contemporary media such as anime, manga, webtoons, 2.5D theater, the labor that produces them, and the sites of their sale and engagement with fans, this issue underlines how materiality seems to both locate us and expose the intensity of movements occurring.